RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 **Maintaining Temperature**: Dead flesh doesn't maintain normal body temperature.
 John Henry must be careful about prolonged physical contact that might reveal his unnatural coldness.

+**Pretending to Eat**: The body requires no sustenance, but he must occasionally consume food and drink to maintain the pretense of life.

 ## The Constant Struggle

 Every moment of John Henry's existence requires conscious effort: